ShrekshelleraiserCC/giim/readme.md

 addKey(keys.e, function()
   api.writeChar("!")
 end, "Example plugin", {control=true,shift=true})

+return "examplePlugin", "1.0" -- your plugin should return a name at least, version is optional but allows for interplugin operation
 ```
 For more examples, look in `giim.lua` in the lower sections of the files.
 There are several built in plugins.

 ### Plugin loading
 In `gplugins/` there is a file `plugins`, simply write a single filename per line, the plugins will be loaded in the order that they are in the file.

+Lines beginning with # are treated as comments, and will not be loaded.
+Lines beginning with `!` mark an internal plugin, you can disable internal plugins, but doingso without an adequite replacement may render the editor unusable.
+When generating a new `gplugins/plugin` file, the default plugins are automatically populated.